tim-shand/www-tshand-com/src/content/post/an-introduction/index.md

 Greetings, I'm Tim!

 Born and bred in the deep south of New Zealand.
-An IT engineer, outdoor enthusiast, expert sandwich maker and consumer of hot sauce.
+An IT engineer, outdoor enthusiast, amateur sandwich connoisseur, and consumer of hot sauce.
 I enjoy mucking about with computers, writing code and learning about new developments in the tech industry.

 ---